soft79/soft79-wc-pricing-rules/readme.txt

 == Frequently Asked Questions ==

-= Is the plugin translatable? =

-Yes, all string values are translatable through the supplied POT/PO/MO files.
-In WPML translatable items appear in the context `soft79-wc-pricing-rules` in "String Translations".

-This plugin is fully compatible with qTranslate-X.

-This plugin can be used in combination with WPML, but filtering rules by product or category will not work (yet!).

 = Can I change the way the discounted price is displayed? =

 You can use the filter `'soft79_wcpr_min_max_price_html' ( $new_price_html, $original_price_html, $product, $min_price, $max_price, $is_singular )`